Phembl/Cell-Wars/documentation/documentation.md

 # Cell Wars Documentation

+## Disclaimer
+This documentation is fully written by Claude 3.7 Sonnet in extended thinking mode.

 ## 1. Software Architecture and Structure

 Cell Wars is a turn-based strategy game built using Python and Pygame, where two players compete to conquer cells on a grid-based battlefield using different cellular automaton patterns.
 The game implements a modular architecture with clear separation of concerns across multiple components.